 If a tenant is harmed or a crime occurs due to broken locks, poor lighting, or other gaps in security, a landlord may be held liable.
-Inadequate safety measures can lead to serious legal consequences — especially when they result in injury or property loss.
+Inadequate safety measures can lead to serious legal consequences, especially when they result in injury or property loss.

-Landlord liability insurance helps cover legal defense and settlements when a property's security deficiencies contribute to a tenant lawsuit.
+Landlord liability insurance helps cover legal defense costs and settlements when a property's security deficiencies contribute to a tenant lawsuit.

 Key points